 Structurally speaking, we see the transformation of Kalel’s character in the following points in the film: 1) his HIV diagnosis, 2) bodily transformation as Kalel’s body is slowly altered by HIV, 3) the betrayal of his friends and girlfriend, and 4) the disintegration of any semblance of family support which begins when his mother eloped with a lover, followed by the imprisonment of his sister due to drug charges, and completed by that penultimate scene in the Church which functions as the symbolic death of the Father or (Death of God) and signals the complete liberation and transformation of Kalel as the ubermensch or Superman which the film’s final scene masterfully depicts.
 Also, embedded in Kalel’s change of subjectivity is the build-up of rage which Lana controls with restraint that allowed him to successfully execute his penultimate scene.

 Also, throughout the film there is great sense of foreboding which Lana further exemplified through his black and white filter.
-Incidentally, this gives a sense of tragedy to the film.
-However, by employing a Nietzschean reading of the film, I argue that it should not be the case.
+Incidentally, this gives a sense of tragedy to the story.
+However, by employing a Nietzschean reading, I argue that the film should be interpreted otherwise.

 Kalel’s transformation into an ubermensch (Superman) allows us to imagine a victorious albeit existentialist version of his story.
-For one, it is not hard to imagine that Kalel’s HIV status is eventually controlled; and he is able to learn to hustle around the ways of the world to live a normal life.
+For one, it is not hard to imagine that Kalel’s HIV status is eventually controlled; and he is able to learn to hustle around the ways of the world to live a normal life as a sex worker.
 In short, this Nietzschean reading cracks open the film’s emancipatory potential by subverting the audience, and by extension, the society’s tragic reading of Kalel’s story.

-In other words, there is nothing to grieve about Kalel, his HIV diagnosis and other struggles of his life; in the same manner that those who are diagnosed with HIV in real life do not need deserve our pity.
+In other words, there is nothing to grieve about Kalel, his HIV diagnosis and his eventual choice to become a sex worker; in the same manner that those who are diagnosed with HIV in real life do not deserve the crumbs of our pity.
 Through this critical maneuver, the film, just like in its penultimate scene, spits right in the faces of those who view Kalel’s life as tragedy by default upon learning his HIV diagnosis.
-HIV positive people are the real Superman.
+HIV positive people are Kal-El or the real Superman.
 This is the film’s ultimate critical stance directed to its viewers.

 There are a lot of positive things to say about the film starting with the actors and actresses’ performances.
 To begin, Elijah Canlas is phenomenal.
 Jacklyn Jose and Elora Espano also provided the necessary comedic relief and warmth (in an obscene yet typical Pinoy kind of way) to the film through their characters as Kalel’s dysfunctional mother and sister, respectively.